Package Leaflet: Information for the User

 You should not take Drovelis if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden, or antiphospholipid antibodies.
+protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden or antiphospholipid antibodies.

-Warnings and Precautions
+Warnings and precautions

 Consult your doctor or pharmacist before starting to take Drovelis.

-When to consult your doctor?
+When should you consult your doctor?

-Seek immediate medical attention
+Seek urgent medical attention

-For a description of the symptoms of these serious adverse effects, see “How to Recognize a Blood Clot”.
+To obtain a description of the symptoms of these serious side effects, see "How to recognize a blood clot".

-Inform your doctor if you experience any of the following conditions.
+Tell your doctor if you suffer from any of the following conditions.

 If the condition develops or worsens while you are taking Drovelis, you should also inform your doctor: